DevJoelM/Qwixx/README.md

 The content of our project was to create the basic functionality of the game.
 It is possible to play as a single player.
 ## How to install

-To start the game properly, you just have to clone the Gitrepository and install the font in the "setup" folder.
+To start the game properly, you just have to clone the Git-repository and install the font in the "setup" folder.
 The best way to start the game is from IntelliJ.

 ## Graphical UI
 ![Playground_task09](images/pg_1_2.png)